scalable-ml-deep-learning/fine_tune_whisper/README.md

 The crucial part of the training pipeline is defining the parameters and hyperparameters; our choices and possible improvements are explained in the next section.

 3. We wrote a Gradio application, our inference program, that:
-- allows the user to speak into the microphone or upload an audio file and transcribe and translate what he/she says
+- allows the user to speak into the microphone or upload an audio file and transcribe and translate what he/she says or uploads
-- allows the user to paste in the URL to a video, and transcribe, summarize and translate what is spoken in the video with the help of models
+- allows the user to paste in the URL to a video, and transcribe, summarize and translate what is spoken in the video

 ## Training parameters and possible improvements